 *Did you know that 41% of children and 17.4% of adults go swimming each year in the United States?
 This makes swimming the third most popular sport in the United States today.
 When you include activities that require some level of aquatic safety training such as S.C.U.B.A., surfing, snorkeling, Water Polo, synchronized swimming, jet skiing and paddle boarding (all very popular sports in the Southern California area), swimming becomes the one sport that leads to more recreational and competitive activities than any other.

 Researchers have reported that infant/toddler swimming lessons can and will increase physical, emotional, and social growth.
-The weightless environment provides a perfect environment for freedom of movement that cannot be had in any other physical activity.
+The weightless environment provides a perfect environment for freedom of movement that is not possible in any other physical activity.

 *All statistics provided by the CDC (www.CDC.gov)